-Pick-A-Mood is a cartoon-based pictorial instrument for reporting and expressing moods.
+Pick-A-Mood is a validated cartoon-based pictorial instrument for reporting and expressing moods.
 It measures eight distinct mood states in a quick and intuitive way, and can be used both for qualitative and quantitative research.
 Pick-A-Mood consists of three cartoon characters: a male, female and a robot character (Figure 1).
 Each character includes nine expressions that represent eight distinct mood states (and one neutral character).
 The sets are interchangeable; choice of character can be based on respondent demographics or on other pragmatic considerations.
-This manual provides a step-by-step guide for using Pick-A-Mood.
+This manual provides background information, a step-by-step user guide, answers to frequently asked questions, and some examples of Pick-A-Mood applications.